Emotional contagion: Controversy

-A controversial experiment demonstrating emotional contagion by using the social media platform Facebook was carried out in 2012 on 689,000 users by filtering positive or negative emotional content from their news feeds.
+A controversial experiment demonstrating emotional contagion by using the social media platform Facebook was carried out in 2014 on 689,000 users by filtering positive or negative emotional content from their news feeds.
 The experiment sparked uproar among people who felt the study violated personal privacy.
 The 2014 publication of a research paper resulting from this experiment, "Experimental evidence of massive-scale emotional contagion through social networks", a collaboration between Facebook and Cornell University, is described by Tony D. Sampson, Stephen Maddison, and Darren Ellis (2018) as a "disquieting disclosure that corporate social media and Cornell academics were so readily engaged with unethical experiments of this kind."
 Tony D. Sampson et al. criticize the notion that "academic researchers can be insulated from ethical guidelines on the protection for human research subjects because they are working with a social media business that has 'no obligation to conform' to the principle of 'obtaining informed consent and allowing participants to opt out'."
 A subsequent study confirmed the presence of emotional contagion on Twitter without manipulating users' timelines.

 Beyond the ethical concerns, some scholars criticized the methods and reporting of the Facebook findings.
 John Grohol, writing for Psych Central, argued that despite its title and claims of "emotional contagion," this study did not look at emotions at all.
 Instead, its authors used an application (called "Linguistic Inquiry and Word Count" or LIWC 2007) that simply counted positive and negative words in order to infer users' sentiments.
 A shortcoming of the LIWC tool is that it does not understand negations.
 Hence, the tweet "I am not happy" would be scored as positive: "Since the LIWC 2007 ignores these subtle realities of informal human communication, so do the researchers."
 Grohol concluded that given these subtleties, the effect size of the findings are little more than a "statistical blip."

 Kramer et al. (2014) found a 0.07%—that's not 7 percent, that's 1/15th of one percent!!—decrease in negative words in people's status updates when the number of negative posts on their Facebook news feed decreased.
 Do you know how many words you'd have to read or write before you've written one less negative word due to this effect?
 Probably thousands.

 Types

 Emotions can be shared and mimicked in many ways.
-Early investigators of emotional contagion believed that "conscious reasoning, analysis, and imagination accounted for this phenomenon."
-However, it is known now that some forms of emotional contagion are more subtle and automatic than early theorists suggested.
+Taken broadly, emotional contagion can be either: implicit, undertaken by the receiver through automatic or self-evaluating processes; or explicit, undertaken by the transmitter through a purposeful manipulation of emotional states, to achieve a desired result.